-The Fremantle Heritage Festival Week tour of the Fremantle Cemetery Saturday 26 May 2018 will be conducted as usual by Don Whittington, a member of the Metropolitan Cemeteries Board.
-This year, the theme will be Merchants and Industrialists of the Port City.
+The Fremantle Heritage Festival Week tour of the Fremantle Cemetery Saturday 26 May 2018 was conducted as usual by Don Whittington, a member of the Metropolitan Cemeteries Board.
+The theme was Merchants and Industrialists of the Port City.

 James Hagan as C.Y.
-O'Connor during the Heritage Tour of 2106, with Don Whittington in the background in the hat.
+O'Connor during the Heritage Tour of 2016, with Don Whittington (in the hat) in the background.
 Thanks to the Board for the photo.